-2019 Regulated Contaminants Detected Water Quality Test Results
+2020 Regulated Contaminants Detected Water Quality Test Results

 Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
-Action Level: The The concentration of a contaminant which, if exceeded, triggers treatment or oth requirements which a water system must follow.
-Action Level Goal (AL (¬)' The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.
-Avg: - Regulatory compliance with some MCLs are based on running annual aver monthly samples.
-Level 1 Assessmen t and o A Level 1 assessment is a study of the water system to identify potential and determine (if possible) why total Coliform bacteria have been found water system.
-Level 2 Assessmen t pote occu A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. Coli MCL violation occurred and/or why total Coliform bacteria have been found in our water s on multiple occasions.
-Maximum contamina ant The l nighest level of a d contamin ant that is a allowed in dr rinking wate r.
-MCLs are set Level or MCL: ose to the MCLGs - Maximum Contamina evel of a contami no known or Level Goal or MCLG cted risk to health - - Maximum residual nighest level of a d - - disinfectant level o ence that addition of a disir nfectant is r necessary to r control of r microbial MRDL: aminants.
-Maximum residual evel of a drinking disinfectant level goa MRDLG: disinfectants to control microbial contaminants.
-MFL million fibers per liter (a measure of asbestos) mrem Millirems per year (a measure of radiation absorbed by the body) na: not applicable NTU nephelometric turbidity units (a measure of turbidity) pCi/L Picocuries per liter (a measure of radioactivity) ppb: Micrograms per liter or parts per billion - or one oun water.
-U gallons of ppm: Milli grams per liter or parts per million - or one ounce in 7,350 gall ons of water. ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter(ng/L) Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking wat Disinfectant Residual Disinfectant Residual Year Average level Range of Levels Detected MRDL MRDLG Unit of Measure Violation Source in Drinking Water System #1 Pws:2500006 2019 Chlorine 1.01 0.8 - 1.3 4 4.0 ppm No Water additive used to control microbes.
+Action Level: The c The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Avg: Regu Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Level 1 Assessment and d A Level 1 assessment is a study of the water system to identify potential problem and determine (if possible) why total Coliform bacteria have been found in our water system.
+Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. Coli MCL violation occurred and/or why total Coliform bacteria have been found in our water on multiple occasions.
+Maximum contaminant The h ighest level of a d contamin ant that is a allowed in dr inking wate r.
+MCLs are set Level or MCL: as clo se to the MCLGs as feasib le using the best availab ole treatmen it technology.
+Maximum Contaminant evel of a contami - Level Goal or MCLG: ted risk to health Maximum residual ighest level of a d - - disinfectant level or evide nce that addition of a disir nfectant is r necessary fo r control of r microbial MRDL: minants.
+Maximum residual The level of a drinking water disinfectant below which there is no known or disinfectant level goal or ted risk to health nefits of the use of MRDLG: disinfectants to control microbial contaminants.
+MFL million fibers per liter (a measure of asbestos) mrem Millirems per year (a measure of radiation absorbed by the body) na: not applicable NTU - nephelometric turbidity units (a measure of turbidity) pCi/L Picoc Picocuries per liter (a measure of radioactivity) ppb: Micrograms per liter or parts per billion ppm: Milligrams per liter or parts per million ppq parts per quadrillion, or picograms per liter (pg/L) ppt parts per trillion, or nanograms per liter(ng/L) Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking wa Disinfectant Residual Disinfectant Residual Year A verage level Range of Levels Detected MRDL MRDLG Unit of Measure Violation Source in Drinking Water System #1 Pws:2500006 2020 Chlorine 1.0 1.3 - 0.8 4 4.0 ppm No Water additive used to control microbes.

-2019 Regulated Contaminants Detected
+2020 Regulated Contaminants Detected